Immersalab/Glint3D/README.md

 cmake --build builds/desktop/cmake --config Release
 ```

-The executable expects to be launched from the repository root so shaders and assets resolve correctly.
+The executable expects to be launched from the repository root so resources resolve correctly, or set the `GLINT_RESOURCE_ROOT` environment variable to point at a relocated bundle.

+### Runtime Assets

+All runtime data lives under `resources/`:
+- `resources/shaders/` – GLSL programs loaded by the renderer.
+- `resources/assets/` – built-in textures, HDR maps, sample models, and icons.

 ## JSON Ops